 Segregate data from the communication hubs based on the criticality of the messages, for example, to allow for processing of critical alarms (such as power outage alerts) which may temporarily cause a process backlog separately from birth events.
 Other non-Service user facing events such as log event data will be processed on a low priority stream.

+* Note the initial retry count for SRs will be set to 0, pending further analysis of initial data and potential changes with DCC parties.
+The TMG will manage retries with Device Manager as described in section 2.8.2.

 In order to support the Traffic Management Gateway, the rest of the Telefónica solution will continue to leverage the following existing capabilities: